 - Legacy bit rates should be disabled on each SSID.

-- Only enable an SSID on an AP if needed.
+- Only enable an SSID on an access point if needed.

-- APs whose coverage areas overlap should not be on the same channels.
+- access points whose coverage areas overlap should not be on the same channels.

 - Each SSID should be configured to tag a separate VLAN.